openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ## Next Steps

 What you know so far is powerful enough to write a bouncing ball, but we still have more to go.
 What if we want the ball to travel slower than 1 pixel per frame?
 We would need to use fractions somehow.
 What if we want the ball to leave trails?
 We would need some way of remembering the pixel values.
 These skills and more are coming up before the end of the chapter.
 The previous bouncing ball excercise was a way for you to test yourself and see if you understand each part of the language.
 It was also a way for you to put all those pieces together and see how they work as one.
 If you found it intimidating or confusing, please go back and try to review the parts of this chapter that cover those topics you are fuzzy about before continuing.
-On the other hand, if you feel like you've got this and want to practice, then here are some bonus excercises to help you develop your C++ skills.
+On the other hand, if you feel like you have got this and want to practice, then here are some bonus excercises to help you develop your C++ skills.

 + Expand the canvas and render the ball like the below example, adjusting the scene so no part of the ball falls out of frame.
 ```